Peloton Calories Burned: Accuracy & Calories Burned for All 37 Classes

 • Go Longer – Don’t let class lengths halt workouts; combine multiple sessions to really maximize calorie burn.
 If that seems too overwhelming at first, start by adding a warm up or cool down and with that extra 10 minutes, an extra 100 calories could be wiped out.

-Peloton Calories Burned Accuracy: Does Peloton Underestimate or Overestimate Calories?
+Peloton Calories Burned Precision: Does Peloton Overestimate or Underestimate Calorie Counts?

-So, are the amount of estimated calories burned while using Peloton accurate?
-The answer is probably not, but likely fairly close for many people.
+The estimated calories burned while using Peloton are probably not entirely accurate, but they are likely fairly close for many people.

-The formula for Peloton calories burned was originated by a professor of kinesiology and estimates calories burned by using a combination of personalized information such as height, weight, sex, and age which is held in a user’s Peloton account, along with output, cadence, resistance, and speed.
+The formula for calculating calories burned on a Peloton was originated by a professor of kinesiology and estimates calories burned by using a combination of personalized information such as height, weight, sex, and age which is held in a user’s Peloton account, along with output, cadence, resistance, and speed.

 The personal information input in the Peloton app needs to be updated as changes are made and will help keep estimates of calories burned closer to accurate.